National Defibrillator Network

 How can I register my defibrillator?

-We are aiming to launch the NDN in the summer of 2019 when guardians will be able to register their defibrillator onto the network through their local ambulance service.
+We will be launching The Circuit - the national defibrillator network in the summer of 2019.
+Initially, guardians in the West Midlands will be able to register their defibrillator onto the network through their local ambulance service, with plans to roll this out nationally throughout the rest of the year.
 Some ambulance services are currently able to accept direct registrations so if you are looking to register your defibrillator now, please visit the map of ambulance services on the AACE website where there are links to contact your local service.

 If you would like to be kept up to date with the work the BHF is doing within CPR and defibrillation, sign up to hear more.